calmm-js/partial.lenses/README.md

 times, the above can be adapted to work in a wide variety of cases.
 However, the above lens will never be added to this library, because it would require adding dependency to [Moment.js](http://momentjs.com/).

-### Lenses and combinators

-Lens combinators are either lenses or functions that return lenses.

 #### Computing derived props